International Day of the Markhor

-The International Day of the Markhor is a global observance proclaimed by the United Nations General Assembly.
-It is being observed from 24th May 2024, this day recognizes the importance of conservation of Markhor (a species of wild mountain goat) and its natural habitat.
+The International Day of the Markhor is a global observance proclaimed by the United Nations General Assembly, held annually on 24 May.
+The observance recognises the importance of conservation of the markhor, a species of wild mountain goat, and its natural habitat.

 Background and origin

-International Markhor Day was established by the United Nations General Assembly on 2 May 2024.
+The International Day of the Markhor was established by the United Nations General Assembly on 2 May 2024.
 The resolution was sponsored by Pakistan and eight other countries.
-The day was chosen to recognize the Markhor, a breed of wild goat indigenous to the highlands of Central and South Asia.
-The markhor, a species of significant ecological value, is confronted with challenges such as loss of habitat, repeated instances of poaching, and the impacts of climate change.
-In 2014, the markhor was categorized as "Near Threatened" and it is currently listed on the Red List of Threatened Species by the International Union for Conservation of Nature.
+The markhor, indigenous to the highlands of Central and South Asia, is a species of significant ecological value, but faces challenges such as loss of habitat, repeated instances of poaching and the impacts of climate change.
+In 2014, the markhor was categorised as near threatened and it is currently listed on the Red List of Threatened Species by the International Union for Conservation of Nature.

-Commemoration

-Every year, on the 24th of May, UN commemorate World Markhor Day.
-The United Nations extends an invitation to all its Member States, organizations within its system, other international and regional bodies, civil society, non-governmental organizations, individuals, and other pertinent stakeholders to participate in the observance of this day.